Introducing NYPD Patternizr Software

-More commonly known as the NYPD, it is the primary law enforcement agency in the city of New York.
-Impressively, the department employs more than 35,000 police officers and more than 19,000 civilians in other positions.
-Truly, this is a huge police force, but keep in mind that is responsible for policing the largest city in the United States, home to more than eight million people.
+More commonly known as the NYPD, it is the primary law enforcement agency in New York.
+The department employs more than 35,000 police officers and 19,000 civilians in other positions.
+Indeed, this is a massive police force, but remember that it is responsible for policing the largest city in the United States, home to more than eight million people.
 Yet, the city boasts one of the lowest crime rates in the U.S.

 Overall, the agency consists of 77 precincts located throughout the city.
-Structurally, there are numerous bureaus within the department that contain enforcement, investigative, and administrative functions.
+Structurally, numerous bureaus within the department contain enforcement, investigative, and administrative functions.
 Visit the official website for more information.

 How the Patternizr software works

 The New York Police Department (NYPD) uses a pattern-recognizing software tool called Patternizer.
-The NYPD developed the tool in-house by data scientists and developers over a two-year period.
-It operates by using algorithms, machine learning, and artificial intelligence to recognize crime patterns.
-Industry experts refer to the method as “predictive policing”, although consider the practice to be unfair.
+The NYPD developed the tool in-house with data scientists and developers over two years.
+It uses algorithms, machine learning, and artificial intelligence to recognize crime patterns.
+Industry experts consider the method “predictive policing”, although they consider the practice unfair.

-To help “train” the system, the department used more than 10 years of patterns that were identified manually by officers with deep experience.
-The department began utilizing the tool in 2016, but only recently disclosed its use.
+To help “train” the system, the department used more than ten years of patterns identified manually by officers with deep experience.
+The department began utilizing the tool in 2016 but recently disclosed its use.

-The NYPD Patternizr Software tool helps police officers search through hundreds of thousands of case files.
-It helps identify (much more quickly than searching through case files manually) similar cases and crime patterns for 10 other cases.
-Then, it assigns a score between 0 and 1, based on how strongly the software believe the cases match the “seed complaint”.
-Of course, the officer or analyst must review the results and decide whether or not they are truly related.
+The NYPD Patternizr Software tool helps police officers search hundreds of thousands of case files.
+It helps identify (much more quickly than digging through case files manually) similar cases and crime patterns for ten other cases.
+Then, it assigns a score between 0 and 1 based on how strongly the software believes the cases match the “seed complaint.”
+Of course, the officer or analyst must review the results and decide whether or not they are indeed related.
 Next, if the decision is made to link particular crimes, the analyst refers the crimes to a detective for follow-up.
 Often, the process helps make connections that officers, detectives, and analysts wouldn’t have otherwise known about.

 Types of Information in the Database